 After lunch, you’ll call in at the serene Tran Quoc Pagoda, the oldest in Hanoi, on the banks of Hanoi’s Ho Tay (West) Lake.
 In the afternoon, you’ll visit the center of Hanoi, including Hoan Kiem Lake, the Ngoc Son temple and cruise ride around the Colonial and Old Quarters on a cyclo to discover the city’s architectural mixture of French colonial style, social realism (mostly public buildings - designed or influenced by the USSR), pagodas and communal houses with many features, merchants’ residences, ‘tube’ dwellings, modern buildings and vernacular houses.
 (This service is on a private basis.)

 After an early breakfast, you’ll leave for Ha Long Bay, one of the most spectacular UNESCO World Heritage Areas and the world’s largest marine limestone ‘karst’ landscape.
-There you’ll board a wooden junk to take you round the Bay before stopping off at a beach on an island.
+There, you will board a wooden junk to take you around the Bay, ultimately stopping off at a beach on an island.

-For your two-day Ha Long excursion, you'll board the Bhaya Cruise, one of the largest wooden boats on the Bay.
+For your two-day Ha Long excursion, you will board the Bhaya Cruise, one of the largest wooden boats on the Bay.
 It’s a wooden junk based on the model of the old Vietnamese court vessels with two barge sails, a wide transom with a rectangular superstructure.
 The boat can accommodate a maximum of 40 people, so you're likely to be joining other travelers for the cruise.
+(This service is on a group basis.)

 Seemingly infinite, the towering islands of Halong Bay form a landscape unique to this world.
 From sunrise to sunset, Halong offers some of the most beautiful sights in all of Asia, either from the deck of your Chinese style boat, from your kayak, or from a private beach enjoying a seafood lunch.